Varian Medical Systems

 In August 2020, Siemens Healthineers announced plans to acquire Varian for $16.4 billion.
-The deal was completed on April 15, 2021.
-After the merger it will continue to operate independently and will retain its headquarters along with its 10,000 employees.
+The deal was completed in April 2021.
+After the merger Varian continues to operate independently; it retained its headquarters and employees.

 History

 Varian was founded in 1948 as Varian Associates by Russell H. Varian, Sigurd F. Varian, William Webster Hansen, and Edward Ginzton to sell the Klystron, the first tube which could generate electromagnetic waves at microwave frequencies, and other electromagnetic equipment.

 By 1999, Varian Associates had branched into semiconductor, vacuum tube, and medical device fields.
-On April 2, 1999 these divisions split to become Varian Semiconductor, Varian, Inc. and Varian Medical Systems.
+On April 2, 1999, these divisions split to become Varian Semiconductor, Varian, Inc., and Varian Medical Systems.

-In August 2020, Siemens Healthineers AG announced that it plans to acquire Varian Medical Systems in an all-stock deal valued at $16.4 billion.
+In August 2020, Siemens Healthineers announced plans to acquire Varian Medical Systems in an all-stock deal valued at $16.4 billion.
 The deal was approved and completed on 15 April 2021.
-After the merger Varian will continue to operate independently and will retain its headquarters along with its 10,000 employees.

 Acquired companies

-Varian Medical Systems has acquired other companies including Pan-Pacific Enterprises, ACCEL Instruments, Bio-Imaging Research, Inc. Sigma Micro Informatique Conseil, Argus Software, Dosetek Oy, Velocity Medical Solutions. and MeVis Medical Solutions AG.
+Before its acquisition by Siemens Healthineers, Varian Medical Systems had acquired other companies, including Pan-Pacific Enterprises, ACCEL Instruments, Bio-Imaging Research, Inc. Sigma Micro Informatique Conseil, Argus Software, Dosetek Oy, Velocity Medical Solutions. and MeVis Medical Solutions AG.

 In January 2018, the company announced the acquisition of Sirtex Medical for $1.3 billion.

-In 2019, the company acquired CyberHeart, a privately-held company with intellectual property (IP) that covers the use of radiation in the heart (cardiac radioablation) and other forms of radiosurgery for cardiovascular disease.
+In 2019, the company acquired CyberHeart, a privately held company with intellectual property (IP) that covers the use of radiation in the heart (cardiac radioablation) and other forms of radiosurgery for cardiovascular disease.

 Spin-off companies

-On January 30, 2017, spin-off of Varex Imaging Corporation (manufacturing of X-ray imaging products) from Varian Medical Systems had been successfully completed.
+On January 30, 2017, a spin-off of Varex Imaging Corporation (manufacturing of X-ray imaging products) from Varian Medical Systems had been successfully completed.